 Jeffrey Wright, He/They, Director and Therapist

-I believe in the power of using language to heal.
-My role as your therapist is to use language to help you rebuild your relationship with yourself, so that you can live your best life.
-I use a psychodynamic approach, which focuses on treating the root causes of what is troubling you, rather than the symptoms that come from it.
-This type of work is not about telling you what to do or how to live your life, but rather about deepening our understanding of who you are and how you relate to others, so that you can become more confident, secure, and fulfilled.
+My role as your therapist is to help you rebuild your relationship with yourself so that you can live your best life.
+I use a two-pronged approach: psychodynamic therapy to focus on treating the root causes of what is troubling you, rather than the symptoms that come from it, and cognitive-behavioral therapy (CBT) to target problematic behaviors and thought patterns that lead to depression, anxiety, and addiction.
+These approaches in tandem can deepen your understanding of who you are and how you relate to others while rooting out cycles that no longer serve you, so that you can become more confident, secure, and fulfilled.

 I have been passionate about LGBTQ mental health since 2013, when I began volunteering with the Trevor Project as a instant-message counselor for queer youth in crisis.
 I followed this passion to Columbia University, where I completed two masters degrees in psychological counseling and received specialized training in multicultural counseling and bilingual therapy (English/Spanish).
 At Columbia I also received training in substance use, family therapy, and LGBTQ issues.